Cast aluminum cookware is widely used in kitchens due to its excellent heat conductivity, lightweight nature, and durability.

 - Cooking Factors: Acidic foods (e.g., tomatoes, citrus) or prolonged cooking in uncoated aluminum pots can increase leaching.
 However, the levels are generally well below safety limits set by health organizations.

-- Uncoated Cast Aluminum: Bare aluminum cookware is lightweight and conducts heat well but is more prone to leaching and discoloration with acidic foods.
+- Uncoated Cast Aluminum: Bare aluminum pots and pans are lightweight and conducts heat well but is more prone to leaching and discoloration with acidic foods.

 - Anodized Aluminum: An electrochemical process creates a hard, non-reactive surface, reducing leaching and making it safer for cooking acidic foods.